BNC Wealth Management LLC Has $256,000 Stock Position in SolarEdge Technologies, Inc. (NASDAQ:SEDG)

 Several other institutional investors and hedge funds have also recently bought and sold shares of the company.
 BlackRock Inc. lifted its holdings in shares of SolarEdge Technologies by 11.7% during the fourth quarter.
 BlackRock Inc. now owns 5,998,029 shares of the semiconductor company’s stock worth $1,914,091,000 after buying an additional 628,326 shares in the last quarter.
 FMR LLC lifted its holdings in shares of SolarEdge Technologies by 6.1% during the fourth quarter.
 FMR LLC now owns 2,974,417 shares of the semiconductor company’s stock worth $949,196,000 after buying an additional 170,784 shares in the last quarter.
 Great West Life Assurance Co.
 Can lifted its holdings in shares of SolarEdge Technologies by 2,920.4% during the third quarter.
 Great West Life Assurance Co.
 Can now owns 803,752 shares of the semiconductor company’s stock worth $2,568,000 after buying an additional 777,141 shares in the last quarter.
 UBS Asset Management Americas Inc. lifted its holdings in shares of SolarEdge Technologies by 143.3% during the fourth quarter.
 UBS Asset Management Americas Inc. now owns 508,076 shares of the semiconductor company’s stock worth $162,137,000 after buying an additional 299,217 shares in the last quarter.
 Finally, Bank of New York Mellon Corp lifted its holdings in shares of SolarEdge Technologies by 3.1% during the fourth quarter.
 Bank of New York Mellon Corp now owns 483,832 shares of the semiconductor company’s stock worth $154,401,000 after buying an additional 14,455 shares in the last quarter.
 77.52% of the stock is owned by institutional investors.

-In related news, Director Marcel Gani sold 1,000 shares of the company’s stock in a transaction that occurred on Monday, March 1st.
-The stock was sold at an average price of $304.53, for a total value of $304,530.00.
-The sale was disclosed in a legal filing with the SEC, which can be accessed through this hyperlink.
+In related news, VP Rachel Prishkolnik sold 3,742 shares of the company’s stock in a transaction that occurred on Wednesday, March 24th.
+The stock was sold at an average price of $275.08, for a total value of $1,029,349.36.
+Following the sale, the vice president now directly owns 28,477 shares in the company, valued at $7,833,453.16.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through this hyperlink.
 Also, CFO Ronen Faier sold 2,182 shares of the company’s stock in a transaction that occurred on Wednesday, January 6th.
 The shares were sold at an average price of $349.85, for a total value of $763,372.70.
 Following the completion of the sale, the chief financial officer now owns 64,588 shares in the company, valued at $22,596,111.80.
 The disclosure for this sale can be found here.
-Over the last 90 days, insiders have sold 20,404 shares of company stock worth $6,183,496.
-Company insiders own 2.90% of the company’s stock.
+Insiders sold 20,404 shares of company stock worth $6,183,496 over the last quarter.
+2.90% of the stock is currently owned by company insiders.

 A number of research firms recently commented on SEDG.
+TheStreet downgraded SolarEdge Technologies from a “b” rating to a “c+” rating in a research note on Friday, February 19th.
+Northland Securities boosted their price target on SolarEdge Technologies from $195.00 to $210.00 and gave the company an “underperform” rating in a research note on Wednesday, February 17th.
+Susquehanna raised SolarEdge Technologies from a “neutral” rating to a “positive” rating in a research note on Thursday, March 25th.
 Susquehanna Bancshares raised SolarEdge Technologies from a “neutral” rating to a “positive” rating and set a $345.00 price target for the company in a research note on Friday, March 19th.
-Johnson Rice downgraded SolarEdge Technologies from an “accumulate” rating to a “hold” rating in a research note on Tuesday, January 5th.
-JPMorgan Chase & Co. dropped their price target on SolarEdge Technologies from $386.00 to $337.00 and set an “overweight” rating for the company in a research note on Monday, March 8th.
-Zacks Investment Research downgraded SolarEdge Technologies from a “hold” rating to a “sell” rating in a research note on Friday, February 19th.
-Finally, TheStreet downgraded SolarEdge Technologies from a “b” rating to a “c+” rating in a research note on Friday, February 19th.
+Finally, Truist began coverage on SolarEdge Technologies in a research note on Tuesday, January 12th.
+They issued a “buy” rating and a $435.00 price target for the company.
 Three analysts have rated the stock with a sell rating, nine have given a hold rating and eight have issued a buy rating to the stock.
 SolarEdge Technologies has a consensus rating of “Hold” and a consensus price target of $292.33.

 Shares of NASDAQ:SEDG traded down $9.91 during midday trading on Monday, hitting $273.48.
 7,989 shares of the stock were exchanged, compared to its average volume of 1,155,914.
 The stock has a market capitalization of $14.11 billion, a price-to-earnings ratio of 82.86, a P/E/G ratio of 3.40 and a beta of 0.98.
 The company has a debt-to-equity ratio of 0.55, a quick ratio of 3.79 and a current ratio of 4.56.
 The business’s 50-day moving average price is $290.94 and its 200 day moving average price is $281.99.
 SolarEdge Technologies, Inc. has a 12 month low of $78.36 and a 12 month high of $377.00.